Mobileye Global Earnings Call Transcripts

 -

-Q4 results met expectations with strong EyeQ volume and robust cash flow, despite year-over-year revenue declines from inventory digestion.
-2025 guidance is conservative, projecting modest growth and higher gross margins, with risk factors centered on global production and China demand.
+Q4 2024 results met expectations with strong EyeQ volume and robust cash flow, despite year-over-year revenue declines from inventory digestion.
+2025 guidance is conservative, projecting modest growth and higher gross margins, with continued ADAS business wins and efficiency focus.

 -